|National population projections

 Assessment of user needs and perceptions

-(The processes for finding out about uses and users and their views on the statistical products.)
+Assessment of user needs and perceptions is the processes for finding out about uses and users and their views on the statistical products.

 Because we publish national population projections (NPPs) for each of the four UK nations, we work closely with our partners in the devolved administrations, including discussing appropriate methods.
-We do this via our twice-yearly NPP Committee meetings, as well as ongoing liaison.
+We do this via at least twice-yearly NPP committee meetings, as well as ongoing liaison.

 We collect other information on users’ needs for, and perceptions of, the NPPs in a number of ways:

-- meetings with other primary stakeholders, such as government departments and the Bank of England – this includes the NPPs consultation events and also bespoke events occurring just after publication
+- meetings with other primary stakeholders, such as government departments – this includes the NPPs user event and also bespoke events occurring just after publication

 - contact with individual users – drawing on the evidence provided by users who contact us with requests for, or queries on, the projections